 GVSU Film and Video Production students have worked with or interned at DreamWorks Animation, Voyage Pictures, Contact Light Films, 52 Watt Studios, Match Frame Creative, A2 Creative, D-Squared Creative, Coastline Studios, M-1 Studios, Detroit Public Television, and Allied Productions, among others.
 Grand Valley State University alumni are often hired by many of these studios and firms.

 Grand Valley State University was established in 1960.
-With eight regional campuses and centers, GVSU serves approximately 21,650 students enrolled in 145 degree programs across seven schools and eight locations throughout Michigan.
+The school serves approximately 21,650 students enrolled in 145 degree programs across seven schools and eight locations in Michigan.
 Grand Valley State University is accredited by the Higher Learning Commission (HLC).

 The College of Arts and Sciences is the largest academic College at Eastern Michigan University (EMU) and home to the School of Art & Design.
 Five undergraduate majors, three minors, and three graduate programs are available.
 For animators, the School of Art & Design has a Simulation, Animation, and Gaming (SAG) BS Program, and a 20 credit hour SAG Minor.